Exam Schedule for GRE

 - For subject tests in other locations and US territories, the exams will be held on April 21, 2012 and the regular registration deadline has passed already.
 However, the late registration options are open till March 16, 2012.

-Achieving good scores in GRE will allow the test takers to move one step forward towards their academic goals.
-Therefore, the GRE exam schedule should be chosen appropriately by the students so that they are able to fulfill their dreams and pursue their education at the graduate level.
+Achieving good scores in this test will allow the test takers to move one step forward towards their academic goals.
+Therefore, it should be chosen appropriately by the students so that they are able to fulfill their dreams and pursue their education at the graduate level.

 Terms and Conditions